How to Get Compensation for Your Car Accident Case in Missouri

-- That the other party was at fault.
 Proving that the other party was at fault requires showing that the other party was negligent.
 This means you must present facts that show that the other driver failed to exercise proper care in driving their vehicle (perhaps by violating a traffic law or being distracted) and that the accident would not have occurred had the other driver not failed to exercise due care.

-- The nature and extent of your injuries.
 The amount of compensation you receive will depend on the nature and extent of your injuries.
 The more severe the injury, the greater the compensation.
 You cannot simply state that you injured your neck or experienced soreness.
 You must provide specific medical evidence of your injuries.

-- The damages you suffered.
 Showing damages means putting a value on the injuries you suffered that will make you whole.
 Even if you were seriously injured in your accident, you cannot be compensated for your injuries unless you demonstrate a value for the injuries you suffered.

 The damages that you are entitled to be compensated for typically include the following:

-- Property damage.
 Property damage may include the cost to repair or replace your vehicle, as well as the cost of any other physical property that was damaged in the accident, such as a computer, clothes, accessories, or any personal items that were in the car and were damaged at the time of the accident.

-- Medical expenses.
 Medical expenses may include all of your medical bills resulting from the accident, such as the cost of ambulance services, your hospital stay, doctor bills, the cost of any treatment or medical procedures, rehabilitation services, medicine, or any other medical service provided to you as a result of the care you needed after the accident.

-- Lost earnings.
 Lost earnings may include the immediate loss of income resulting from your inability to work while you recover from your injuries, as well as any future wages that are lost because of any permanent or long-term disabilities suffered as a result of your accident.

-- Pain and suffering.
 Pain and suffering may include the actual degree of pain you suffer, emotional distress, mental anguish, and loss of quality of life.
 These will be different for each individual, so you must show specific damages that you actually experience.